bit-current/DistributedTraining/README.md

 On macOS:
 brew update && brew install jq && brew install npm && sudo npm install pm2 -g && pm2 update

-Wandb Login: You need a Weights & Biases account for tracking runs.
-If you don't have one, sign up at https://wandb.ai/site and use your API key to log in. wandb login <your_wandb_api_key>

 Register on Subnet 25: To register, execute the following command: btcli subnet register --netuid 25 --subtensor.network test --wallet.name miner --wallet.hotkey hotkey